-Animal well-being is the condition in which animals experience good health, are able to effectively cope with their environment, and are able to express a diversity of species-typical behaviors.
+Animal well-being is the condition in which animals experience good health, can effectively cope with their environment, and are able to express a diversity of species-typical behaviors.

 The National Dairy Animal Well-Being Initiative is a producer-led effort to build consumer trust and confidence in the dairy industry's commitment to animal well-being.